 Convert every asset in the fleet into a vehicle equivalency unit (VEU).
 Then, based on the total VEU calculation for the entire fleet, you can identify the total direct labor hours, or demand hours, required to maintain the fleet.

-Identify workload to be complete in-house versus sublet and adjust VEU analysis
+■ Identify workload to be completed in-house versus sublet and adjust VEU analysis

-The second step is to identify if all of the workload will be maintained by the in-house shop.
-In some cases, a portion of the work will be outsourced to commercial vendors, or to some other shop.
+The second step is to determine if all of the workload will be maintained by the in-house shop.
+In some cases, a portion of the work will be outsourced to commercial vendors, or to another shop.
 Identify the VEUs for what work your organization is not responsible for maintaining, and subtract that from the in-house workload demand.

-“It's important your organization determines its own VEU values through analysis of your own data, such as the age of the fleet, utilization of the fleet assets, condition of the fleet, application of the unit, and the historical maintenance and repair experience for the organization,” said Yankovich.
+“It’s important your organization determines its own VEU values through analysis of your own data, such as the age of the fleet, utilization of the fleet assets, condition of the fleet, application of the unit, and the historical maintenance and repair experience for the organization,” Yankovich said.

 Once you’ve assigned a VEU to every asset in the fleet, you can then calculate the total number of VEUs for your operation.
 When you know how many VEUs your shop is maintaining, you need to determine how many hours of direct labor are associated with each VEU.
 A general rule of thumb is each VEU represents about eight to 12 hours of labor each year.